A New Party

 The Free State Party believes moderation isn’t weakness, it is a governing philosophy built on conviction and values.
 Our platform is built on Principled Moderation: a practical, optimistic approach rooted in Kansas traditions and guided by fairness, responsibility, and community.

-In an era of rigid extremes, Kansans deserve a party grounded in decency, common sense, and a commitment to real solutions.
+In an era of rigid extremes, Kansans deserve a new political party grounded in decency, common sense, and a commitment to real solutions.
 That’s what Principled Moderation stands for.

 In Kansas, 40% of state House seats went unchallenged in the last election.
 Thousands of Kansans have no real choice in the general election.
 Party primaries are closed to everyone but registered party voters.
 Flipping just five seats would break the GOP supermajority in the House and restore balance to our government.
 One-party control, whether Republican or Democrat, isn’t healthy for Kansas.
 Read our plan.